bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/eduard.balaceanu/index.md

 This week marked the official start of the documentation process.
 I’ve already experimented with wiring the Pico 2W, tested the debugger, and ran a few simple LED blink tests in Rust to confirm everything’s working.
 Most of the hardware is now in place — the MOSFETs, LEDs, sensors, and breadboards — though I’m still waiting on the OLED screen and joystick module.

 I also started working on the architecture diagram using diagrams.net.
 I’m aiming to create something clean and professional, so the structure makes sense both visually and logically.
 Once that’s done, I’ll export it and integrate it into the site.
 Documentation is coming together nicely so far.

+### Week 9 – May 11
+Building the physical matrix was the main focus this week.
+I wired the 6×3 LED grid on the breadboards and connected the column MOSFET gates to the Pico’s GPIO 7 through 12.
+The row anode lines were wired to GPIO 13 through 15, each protected by a 330Ω resistor to limit current.
+After checking the wiring multiple times, I was able to confirm that I could control each LED individually and that the matrix multiplexing logic worked as planned.

+### Week 10 – May 18
+Sensor integration was the big challenge for this week.
+I connected two TEMT6000 light sensors, one on each side of the matrix, to serve as left/right ambient detectors.
+Both sensors were connected to Pico ADC pins (GP16 and GP17), and I wrote the initial Rust code to read and process their analog output.
+I also integrated the HC-SR04 ultrasonic distance sensor, adding a simple voltage divider on the ECHO pin to safely handle the 5V signal.
+There were some early issues with sensor noise and ADC instability, but after a few tweaks to the software and power supply setup, the sensor readings became reliable.

+### Week 11 – May 25
+This week was all about refining the software.
+I finished the main matrix control algorithm in Rust, implementing column-based multiplexing and software PWM for smooth row dimming.
+After some trial and error, I managed to significantly reduce LED flicker by increasing the PWM steps and optimizing the timing of the multiplex loop.
+I also improved the sensor code by reading the ultrasonic sensor less frequently (to avoid blocking LED refresh) and adding a smoothing function to the global brightness value, which eliminated any visible jitter in the LEDs.
+By the end of the week, the system reliably adapted the LED matrix in real time based on both ambient light and object distance, running smoothly and consistently.

 ## Hardware Design